 4.4.3.3.
-FAST ASSERT
+FAST\ASSERT

-The FAST\ASSERT mode turns on most assertions (such as assert that an undoMove's score is the same as before the Move) to fail-fast on a bug in a Move implementation, a score rule, the rule engine itself, ...
+The FAST\ASSERT mode turns on most assertions (such as assert that an undoMove's score is the same as before the Move) to fail-fast on a bug in a Move implementation, a constraint, the engine itself, ...